aspose-font/Aspose.Font-Documentation/java/developer-guide/working-with-truetype-and-opentype-fonts/text-rendering/_index.md

 In order to render text, the Rendering subsystem requires the implementation of  Aspose.Font.Rendering.IGlyphOutlinePainter interface to draw glyph.
 This can be achieved using the following steps.

- 1. Implement the IGlyphOutlinePainter methods by creating a class GlyphOutlinePainter which requires object of type System.Drawing.Drawing2D.GraphicsPath for graphic drawing objectives.
-The implementation is as illustrated below.
- {{< gist "aspose-com-gists" "a018220e20bd5728294c39d632ebf22b" "Examples-src-main-java-com-aspose-font-WorkingWithTrueTypeFonts-RenderingText-2.java" >}}

  1. Create method `DrawText()` which draws specified text into System.Drawing.Bitmap object and saves resultant bitmap on Disc.
 This will include the following steps:
  * Iterate all symbols in text string.
  * Get glyph identifier for every processed symbol - gid.